Aethari/Runic/README.md

 #### Drawing
 - instead of using tabstops, print 4 spaces when a tab characer is found
+- stop flickering / other drawing "artifacts" - make drawing smoother

 #### Input
 - find a way to listen for esc key presses separate from other esc sequences
 - undo/redo
+- find/replace
+- cut/copy/paste (start by implementing basic line removal -
+  nothing to do with the clipboard yet)
+- highlighting/selection

 #### Commands
 - make a list of available commands